brailedev/expo-supabase/README.md

 ## Google

-For basic authentication using google email, use the [RN Google Sign In](https://react-native-google-signin.github.io/) package.
+For authentication using google email, use the [RN Google Sign In](https://react-native-google-signin.github.io/) package.
 Follow the guide for react native expo [here](https://react-native-google-signin.github.io/docs/setting-up/expo).

 Before anything else, make sure to setup development build since this will not work in Expo Go.
 Then Google credentials after that.